anhduong-ct/ct-rev-atlassian-mcp/README.md

 - "Analyze CPPF-1234 for web development requirements"
 - "What's the complexity of CPPF-5678 for backend work?"
 - "Show me all documentation for CPPF-9012"

+### PRD Content Analysis
+- "Get PRD content for CPPF-1396"
+- "Show me the requirements document for CPPF-1234"
+- "Search for PRD documents related to promotion vouchers"

 ### CRE Workflow
 - "Create a CRE story for CPPF-1376"